hapipal/schwifty/API.md

 ### Server decorations
 #### `server.knex()`
 Returns the knex instance used by the current plugin.
-In other words, this returns the knex instance for the active realm, falling back to the root server's server-wide default knex instance.
+In other words, this returns the knex instance for the active realm.
+If none exists, the first knex instance encountered on climbing up through the current plugin's ancestors until reaching the root server's knex instance is returned.

 #### `server.models([all])`
 Returns an object containing models keyed by `name`.
 When `all` is `true`, models across the entire server are returned.
-Otherwise, only models declared within a.) the current plugin (or, server's active realm) and b.) any plugins for which the current plugin is an ancestor (e.g. if the current plugin has registered a plugin that registers models) are returned.
+Otherwise, only models declared within a.) the current plugin (or, server's active realm) and b.) all children plugins of the current plugin (e.g. if the current plugin has registered a plugin that registers models, the current plugin would have access to the models registered by its child plugin) are returned.

 #### `server.schwifty(config)`
 Used to register models, knex instances, and migration directory information on a per-plugin basis or on the root server.
 In other words, these settings are particular to the active [realm](https://github.com/hapijs/hapi/blob/master/API.md#server.realm).
 The `config` may be either,